 We finish with a nice crusty bread.
 For an added bonus, dice up a few fresh chanterelle or cremini’s and fry up in butter as a nice topping.

 This soup is slightly creamy from the crème fraîche mix, and very savory from the earthy mushrooms and sherry.
 The creamy textures and flavors are a fantastic match for a barrel fermented Chardonnay.

 You can also try it with white Rhone blends too.
-We recently tasted this with an incredibly delicious blend of Chardonnay, Roussanne and Viognier from Kontos Cellars out of Walla Walla, Washington.
-The wine had the perfect balance of fruity richness, savoriness, and a touch of spice that was fantastic with the soup.
+The style of wine has the perfect balance of fruity richness, savoriness, and a touch of spice that was fantastic with the soup.